 Design is as associated with Finland as bacon with eggs.
-It is extraordinary what impact such a small country – which only gained independence in 1917 – has had on the look of things in the twentieth century.
+It is extraordinary what impact such a small country – which only gained independence in 1917 – has had on the look of things in the 20th century.

 Finland was a late starter.
-From its time at the periphery of European civilization and in the following period as a remote part of the Swedish empire, there is not much to show other than vernacular domestic architecture and castles.
+From its time at the periphery of European civilisation and in the following period as a remote part of the Swedish empire, there is not much to show other than vernacular domestic architecture and castles.
 Only in 1812, when the territory became a Russian grand duchy, did Helsinki acquire a spacious and monumental Neo-Classical centre to rank among the most impressive.

-Really interesting art and architecture begins in the later nineteenth century with National Romanticism, a manifestation of aspiration towards national self-determination.
+Really interesting art and architecture begins in the later 19th century with National Romanticism, a manifestation of aspiration towards national self-determination.
 The music of Sibelius is well enough known, but the architecture of Eliel Saarinen deserves much wider acclaim, and the brilliant, haunting paintings of Albert Edelfelt and Akseli Gallén-Kallela will come as a revelation.

 These are not isolated figures, for the turn of the century was a highly productive time.
 But one name stands out: Alvar Aalto.
 Revered by architects around the world, it is not inconceivable that he will come to be regarded as the greatest architect of our era.
-His designs differ radically from mainstream mid-twentieth-century modernist architecture in that they are imbued with humanity and an organic beauty.
+His designs differ radically from mainstream mid-20th-century modernist architecture in that they are imbued with humanity and an organic beauty.
 His employment of curved forms and concern with colour and texture provide a spectrum of beauties forbidden to hard-line modernists, and his buildings have a strong sense of place, exemplified by widespread use of that very un-modern but quintessentially Finnish material, wood.
 Aalto is the poet of International Modernism.

 Some of the twentieth century’s finest furniture, glass, ceramics and textiles have been created in Finland, much of it inspired by the principles that imbued Aalto’s work.